nosarthur/coi/README.md

   - the user defined templates shadow default ones if name clashes
 - when a command is run once in `path`, save `path/.coi/1.json` where the keys are c, o, i, and template name

+TODO:
+- default template
+- state machine when running main: q, r (always show the shell command to be run)

 ### integration with fzf